pyscf/pyscf.github.io/source/user/solvent.rst

 Introduction
 ============

-Solvation modesl allows the quantum chemistry calculations to include the interactions between solvents and the quantum solute.
+Solvation model allows the quantum chemistry calculations to include the interactions between solvents and the quantum solute.
 Solvents can be treated implicitly, known as continuum solvents, and explicitly.
-For continuum solvents, PySCF implemented the ddCOSMO (domain-decomposition COSMO solvation model).
-For the explicit solvent environment, PySCF provided the interface to call the polarizable embedding library CPPE.
+For continuum solvents, we implemented the ddCOSMO (domain-decomposition COSMO solvation model).
+For the explicit solvent environment, we provided the interface to call the polarizable embedding library CPPE.